 The National Geospatial Intelligence Agency (NGA) provides critical intelligence information for government and military operations.
 For those interested in government geospatial intelligence careers, the NGA’s job directory is a great resource.

 The Geospatial Technology Competency Model was developed to identify the skills that GIS professionals need to be successful in the industry.
 It consists of academic proficiencies such as knowledge of geographic, science and engineering.
 As an individual’s skillset matures, they gain industry-specific skills such as GIS software development, spatial analysis and modeling and data acquisition.

 The UCGIS Body of Knowledge (BoK) is one of the top resources in the industry for innovative applied knowledge.
 Originally published in 2006, the BoK is continually updated with original content, covering topics ranging from leveraging multispectral images to analytical models for urban growth and other geospatial phenomena.

 USGIF provides educational resources, industry news and hosts geospatial events for GIS professionals.
 GEOINT articles are developed by contributions from a mix of backgrounds, including from industry, government and military organizations.

-The University Consortium for Geographic Information Science (UCGIS) is a non-profit organization that creates and supports communities for GIS research, education, and policy in higher education.
-USGIS regularly hosts networking and knowledge sharing events as well as GIS webinars to provide education on key topics.
+The University Consortium for Geographic Information Science (UCGIS) is a non-profit organization that creates and supports communities for GIS research, education and policy in higher education.
+USGIS regularly hosts networking and knowledge sharing events as well as webinars to provide education on key topics.